What is your morning routine?

-The only thing I do before going to sleep (and not every night) is jot down a brief list of whatever needs to be accomplished at some point in the future.
-But that is more about clearing my mind for sleep, as I frequently don’t even look at the list when I wake the next morning.
+The only thing I do before going to sleep (and not every night) is jot down a brief list of what needs to be accomplished at some point in the future.
+But that is more about clearing my mind for sleep, as I frequently don’t even look at the list when I wake up the next morning.
 I cringe when I recall how often I used to wake up in the middle of the night thinking about stuff that I needed to do, even things that weren’t urgent.
 That, thankfully, rarely happens now.

 Do you use an alarm to wake you up in the morning, and if so do you ever hit the snooze button?

 I rise early and almost always have, luxuriating in life circumstances that permit me to wake without an alarm clock.
-If I could wave my magic wand to give everyone in the world one gift, it would be the ability to wake without that annoying, incessant beeping.
+If I could wave a magic wand to give everyone in the world one gift, it would be the ability to wake without that annoying, incessant beeping.
 There is nothing like simply opening one’s eyes when they naturally want to open to make the world seem pretty much completely okay.
 After all, it isn’t called an “alarm” for nothing!